TarEnethil/archivar/Welcome.md

 The following is a list of things you can / should do before you let the users login for the first time.

+* Check config.py for settings like max media file size and CDN toggle
 * Check the general settings for things like the page title and this welcome message
 * Set up the map (see below)
 * Set up the calendar (see below)
-* Check the default settings for the modules such as default visibility for new wiki articles, events and map nodes
+* Check the default settings for the modules such as default visibility for new wiki articles, events, map nodes and media
 * Create users (they will be forced to change their password after the first login) with their respective roles

 ### Map setup